NERC-CEH/nanofase/README.md

 #### RiverReach%update()

 This is where the actual routing takes place.
-First off, the `Qin` provided is appended by any runoff specified when we created the RiverReach to form the total inflow `me%Qin` for the cell.  *Note: Runoff is a hack at the moment: initial_runoff in the data file actually provides runoff for every timestep.* A number of procedures then calculate the dimensions of the RiverReach, using `me%Qin` (amongst other things) as an input; see `calculuateWidth1`, `calculateDepth1`, `calculateVelocity1`, `calculateArea1` and `calculateVolume1` in [classRiverReach1.f08](src/River/RiverReach/classRiverReach1.f08).
+First off, the `Qin` provided is appended by any runoff for this time step (the time series of runoff data was stored in a state variable `me%QrunoffTimeSeries` when we created the RiverReach, and we obtain this time step's `me%Qrunoff` from that), to form the total inflow `me%Qin` for the cell.
+A number of procedures then calculate the dimensions of the RiverReach, using `me%Qin` (amongst other things) as an input; see `calculuateWidth1`, `calculateDepth1`, `calculateVelocity1`, `calculateArea1` and `calculateVolume1` in [classRiverReach1.f08](src/River/RiverReach/classRiverReach1.f08).

 The current SPM mass `me%m_spm` is appended to by the inflow and the SPM density calculated from this mass and the RiverReach volume that's just been calculated.
 For each of the SPM size classes, we then calculate a settling velocity and corresponding settling rate, which are zero if the temperature-dependent water density exceeds the SPM density.